For artists, it’s vital to your business and satisfaction to understand why your art is not selling. — Barney Davey

 There are alternatives…

-Once artists realize how much hustle it takes to operate a successful art business, many start seeking options to find another way to make a living.
-Having a career—or even better, an art-related career—that supports selling your art rather than trying to make your art sales your main financial support system is a viable option.
+Once artists realize how much hustle it takes to operate a successful art business, many start seeking options to locate another way to make a living.
+A viable option is to have a career—or even better, an art-related career—that supports selling your art, rather than making art sales your primary source of financial support.
 And there is nothing wrong with that choice.
-Although you might make it full-time as an artist, that doesn’t mean you must go there.
+Although you might make it full-time as an artist, that doesn’t mean you have to go that route.
 It’s an excellent outcome to realize that just because something is possible doesn’t mean one must commit to it.

-You don’t need to be all-in on the art business just because you are an artist.
+You do not have to be fully committed to the art industry solely because you are an artist.

 It’s the same with being an artist.
-You’ll read and hear me say this frequently.
+You’ll often hear me say this.

 Just because you can doesn’t mean you should.